tytydraco/yessleep/out/Theseus.md

 =================

-This story was original conceived from a nightmare I had that I posted to r/Nightmares 8 years ago.
+This story was originally conceived from a nightmare I had that I posted to r/Nightmares 8 years ago.
 It's called "Bags" if you want to look it up.
 I fleshed out the story a bit and changed the ending and then I used a few different AI programs to help me fix grammar and proofread it.
 I also used it to make several alterations and flesh out several scenes to be more descriptive though all of it was iterated upon numerous times and edited by me.
 I just want to be forth coming about the usage of AI in this story in case it matters to anyone.